Trending Winning Numbers from PCSO's 2D Lotto Recent Draw Results

 Winning Frequency Chart

-The first chart shows which numbers 1 to 31 are currently winning based on a most recent consecutive 21 draws.
+The first chart shows which numbers 1 to 31 are currently winning based on recent 21 consecutive draws.
 Each number is represented by a bar with corresponding data value that indicates how many times the number has been winning so far.
 Numbers with taller bars are those that are recently winning more frequently.
+You can consider the numbers above the line as those that are currently trending.
+Numbers with zero wins are those considered cold numbers.

 Winning Frequency Tandems

 The next chart is a pivot table that intersects a combination of two frequency values.
-For example, a 1-1 tandem represents two winning numbers that have recently won once.
-On the other hand, a 2-1 tandem represents a combination of winning numbers wherein the first drawn number has won twice while the other has won once.
+For example, a 1-1 tandem represents a combination of two winning numbers that both have recently won once.
+On the other hand, a 2-1 tandem represents a combination of winning numbers with the first drawn number winning twice and the second drawn number winning once.
 The intersecting value of each possible combination represents how often such combination has occurred.

 How To Use The Data